Tujunga–Pacoima Watershed Plan

-With funding from the California Bay-Delta Watershed Program, The River Project embarked on a major two-and-a-half-year project to develop a comprehensive Watershed Management Plan for the Tujunga and Pacoima Washes, the primary subwatershed of the upper Los Angeles River Watershed.
+With funding from the California Bay-Delta Watershed Program, The River Project embarked on a major two-and-a-half-year project to develop a comprehensive Watershed Management Plan for the Tujunga and Pacoima Washes, the primary subwatershed of the Los Angeles River.

-We worked with community members and government agencies to produce a detailed plan, identifying specific projects that accomplishes these goals throughout the area and improves the healthy functioning of the watershed.
+We worked through a consensus process with community members and government agencies to produce a detailed plan, identifying specific projects to accomplish these goals throughout the area and improve the healthy functioning of the watershed.

-The project included Watershed-U – a six-week workshop to educate community members about specific issues, and development of a k-12 curriculum specific to the Tujunga Wash.
+The project included Watershed-U, a six-week workshop to educate community members about interlinked issues, and development of a k-12 curriculum specific to the Tujunga Wash.

-The Plan lays out coordination throughout with local, state and federal agencies, providing a blueprint for recovery of functionality throughout the Los Angeles River Watershed.
-To date, many of the projects identified as part of the plan have been undertaken and completed, including the enhancements to three spreading grounds, the Woodman Avenue Median Retrofit, and the Water LA pilot .5 more projects in the Planare slated to be completed by 2020.
+The Plan provides a blueprint for recovery of functionality throughout the Los Angeles River Watershed.
+To date, 13 projects identified as part of the Plan have been completed, including the enhancements to three spreading grounds, the Woodman Avenue Median Retrofit, and the Water LA pilot .5 more projects in the Planare slated to be completed by 2020.

 For more information about the history and culture of this important wash, read the History and Culture chapter of the Tujunga/ Pacoima Watershed Management Plan, and understand why this restoration is key to understanding our past and embracing our future.